 - Teachers work 55.7 hours/week total1, and spend 9.4 hours/week marking2.
 That’s 17%.

 I’ll repeat that.
-The average state secondary school spends just shy of half a million pounds a year on marking.
+The average state secondary school spends well over a third of a million pounds a year on marking.

 - Is it worth that much?